 1423 Lee Street, East - St. Paul Lutheran Church

 Built in 1915-1916 this historic church is located at the corner of Lee Street, East and Beauregard Street.
-Like many churches in the region, the congregation is dwindling and their stewardship of the building is no longer possible, thus the building has been listed for sale.
-The historic architecture should be preserved and a new use identified that is both compatible with and reflective of the neighborhood.
+Like many churches in the region, the congregation is dwindling and their stewardship deciduous and minimum height for evergreen